carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 These last two lines make sure the character finally looks towards the window and say its line.

 !!! info "Help!
-I'm not a developer!
+I'm not a developer!"
     As the `for` keyword, `await` is provided by Godot out of the box.
 Without going too deep in technical details, what it does is making sure that while the subsequent function is executed, no other things will happen.
 In our example, if we omitted the `await` keyword in every line, the character would have started walking to the window, while flipping frantically left and right and talking at the same time (but finishing printing the line in a strange way).

     There are times you want this to happen, like a character who talks in the background without "blocking" the game flow, but omitting `await` usually leads to strange, unexpected behaviors and should be done only on purpose.